-Descartes' ontological (or a priori) argument is both one of the most fascinating and poorly understood aspects of his philosophy.
-Fascination with the argument stems from the effort to prove God's existence from simple but powerful premises.
+Descartes’ ontological (or a priori) argument is both one of the most fascinating and poorly understood aspects of his philosophy.
+Fascination with the argument stems from the effort to prove God’s existence from simple but powerful premises.
 Existence is derived immediately from the clear and distinct idea of a supremely perfect being.
-Ironically, the simplicity of the argument has also produced several misreadings, exacerbated in part by Descartes' failure to formulate a single version.
+Ironically, the simplicity of the argument has also produced several misreadings, exacerbated in part by Descartes’ tendency to formulate it in different ways.

 The main statement of the argument appears in the Fifth Meditation.
 This comes on the heels of an earlier causal argument for God’s existence in the Third Meditation, raising questions about the order and relation between these two distinct proofs.
 Descartes repeats the ontological argument in a few other central texts including the Principles of Philosophy.
 He also defends it in the First, Second, and Fifth Replies against scathing objections by some of the leading intellectuals of his day.

 Descartes was not the first philosopher to formulate an ontological argument.
-An earlier version of the argument had been vigorously defended by St. Anselm in the eleventh century, and then criticized by a monk named Gaunilo (Anselm's contemporary) and later by St. Thomas Aquinas (though his remarks were directed against yet another version of the argument).
-Aquinas' critique was regarded as so devastating that the ontological argument died out for several centuries.
-It thus came as a surprise to Descartes' contemporaries that he should attempt to resurrect it.
-Although he claims not to be familiar with Anselm's version of the proof, Descartes appears to craft his own argument so as to block traditional objections.
+An earlier version of the argument had been vigorously defended by St. Anselm in the eleventh century, and then criticized by a monk named Gaunilo (Anselm’s contemporary) and later by St. Thomas Aquinas.
+Aquinas’ critique was regarded as so devastating that the ontological argument died out for several centuries.
+It thus came as a surprise to Descartes’ contemporaries that he should attempt to resurrect it.
+Although he claims not to be familiar with Anselm’s version of the proof, Descartes appears to craft his own argument so as to block traditional objections.

 Descartes often compares the ontological argument to a geometric demonstration, arguing that necessary existence cannot be excluded from idea of God anymore than the fact that its angles equal two right angles, for example, can be excluded from the idea of a triangle.
 The analogy underscores once again the argument’s supreme simplicity.
 God’s existence is purported to be as obvious and self-evident as the most basic mathematical truth.
 It also attempts to show how the “logic” of the demonstration is rooted in our ordinary reasoning practices.